FlowFuse/flowfuse/docs/install/README.md

  - On Linux you will be asked if you want to run FlowForge as a service, if you answer yes:
    - Decide if you want to run the sevice as the current user or as a new `flowforge` user
    - Once complete you can start the service with `service flowforge start`
- - If you answer no to the service or are running on OSx or Windows then:
+ - If you answer no to the service or are running on MacOS or Windows then:
    - Once the install completes you can start the FlowForge platform with `./flowforge.sh` or `flowforge.bat`